 Have similar changes like these been made before in NCL?

-Yes, the NHS in NCL launched Elective Orthopaedic Centres in 2021 which have doubled the number of surgeries done for hips and knees locally and improved outcomes for patients.
+Yes, the NHS in NCL launched Elective Orthopaedic Centres in 2021 which have doubled the number of surgeries done for hips and knees each year locally and improved outcomes for patients.

 How did we engage with patients and the public on the proposed changes?